rsoft-in/scrawler/README.md

 ## Contributing

-Feel free to open a PR to suggest fixes, features or whatever you want, just remember that PRs are subjected to manual review so you gotta wait for actual people to look at your contributions
+Feel free to open a PR to suggest fixes, features or whatever you want, just remember that PRs are subjected to manual review so you gotta wait for actual people to look at your contributions.

-For translations, head over to our Crowdin.

-If you want to receive the latest news head over to our Telegram channel, if you want to chat we even got the Telegram group.